Groceries And Rent Money: Why Support For COVID Isolation Is More Important Than Ever

 These programs exist all over the country.
 An NPR survey done in December in collaboration with the Center for Health Security and the nonprofit Partners In Health found that the vast majority of state health departments that responded to the survey do ask about social needs as part of the contact tracing process.

-For this process to work, the details matters, says Dr. Shada Rouhani, who advises Partners In Health on care resource coordination and collaborated with NPR and Johns Hopkins on the survey.
+For this process to work, the details matter, says Dr. Shada Rouhani, who advises Partners In Health on care resource coordination and collaborated with NPR and Johns Hopkins on the survey.

 Rouhani's analysis found that only 39% of states that responded said that their contact tracing teams included dedicated care coordinators.
 Nearly a third of these programs don't do systematic follow-up with people to make sure their needs were met.